Hāfu: Heisei period (1989–2019)

 Fashionable images of the half Japanese people have become prominent especially with the increased appearance of hāfu in the Japanese media.
 Hāfu models are now seen on television or fill the pages of fashion magazines such as Non-no, CanCam and Vivi as often as newsreaders or celebrities.
 The appearance of hāfu in the media has provided the basis for such a vivid representation of them in the culture.
 As of 2018, it is estimated that 30% to 40% of runway models in Japanese fashion shows identify as hafu.
 Most top models in their 20s of popular Japanese fashion magazines are hafu.

 One of the earliest terms referring to half Japanese was ainoko, meaning a child born of a relationship between two races.
 It is still used in Latin America, most prominently Brazil (where spellings such as ainoco, ainoca (f.) and ainocô may be found), to refer to mestizo (broader term in Hispanic America for mixed race in general) or mestiço people of some Japanese ancestry.
 In Brazil, amarela (yellow) is generally used for people of East Asian origin.

-Nevertheless, the former term evolved to be an umbrella term for Eurasian or mixed East Asian/mestizo, East Asian/African, East Asian/Arab and East Asian/indigenous heritage in general.
+The former term evolved to be an umbrella term for Eurasian or mixed East Asian/mestizo, East Asian/African, East Asian/Arab and East Asian/indigenous heritage in general.
 At the same time it is possible for people with little Japanese or other East Asian ancestry to be perceivable just by their phenotype to identify mostly as black, white or mestizo/pardo instead of ainoko, while people with about a quarter or less of non-East Asian ancestry may identify on the Brazilian census as being amarela ("yellow" or East Asian).